xiaohe27/K-Spec-Gen/README.md

 This is a project for automatically generating k specification from annotated java program, where the k specification is an input for [k-program-verifier](https://github.com/paper-submission/pldi16-paper177) which can do program verification.
+Refer to [docs/Annotation-Syntax.md](docs/Annotation-Syntax.md) for the syntax of the supported annotations.

 This software aims to be a service for programmers who want to do program verification using [k framewrok](http://www.kframework.org/index.php/Main_Page), and therefore we've tried our best to present the service in a